 Avoid using unnecessary redirects, stop them from slowing your website down.

-Use one of the below tools to improve the performance of your website.
+Use one of the below free tools to improve the performance of your website.

 Minimize CSS scripts to improve page speed.